GeoscienceAustralia/ptha/misc/nearshore_testing_ptha_2025/swals/README.md

 3. Create the PBS scripts that are required to run all jobs.
   * In practice I used multiple batches, due to both limitations in compute quota, and the relatively long time over which the study was implemented.
   * Beware some of the scripts below run early versions of simulations that use less tide gauge data than the final version (e.g. early versions of the Sumatra simulations did not have such extensive tide gauge data in Western Australia, so were ultimately replaced with models that included more tide gauges).
 This is because we didn't have all the datasets when beginning the study.
+These cases are run again by the scripts - but you wouldn't do this if starting from scratch with all the data.
 ```
 Rscript create_random_ptha_qsub_scripts.R
 Rscript create_random_ptha_batch2_qsub_scripts.R